Log in

 Jacob Rhines

-This is a creative/philosophical/personal-growth podcast that shares discussions with unorthodox teachers and interesting humans.
-Through honest conversation with the host, Jacob, we mine the hearts and minds of one another to discover interest, connection, theory, stories, joy, creativity, knowledge, and wisdom.
-Jacob navigates the human condition through a growing lens of mindfulness, curiosity, and thoughtfulness.
+Mining the hearts and minds of unorthodox teachers.
 Here you'll find playful, inquisitive, and friendly dialogues with the likes of psychologists, musicians, teachers, yoga instructors, philosophers, DJs, health educators, entrepreneurs, astrologists, holistic healers, meditators, life coaches, athletes, hairdressers, authors, speakers, comedians, leaders, advocates, changemakers, seemingly regular people bursting with wisdom, artists, mathematicians, and much more.
+The Junkyard Love Podcast - for a better life.

 Share icon